 A special international regime for nuclear third party liability is necessary since ordinary common law is not well suited to deal with the particular problems in this field.
 The drafters of the 1960 Convention on Third Party Liability in the Field of Nuclear Energy (the “Paris Convention” or PC) set out to provide adequate compensation to the public for damage resulting from a nuclear accident and to ensure that the growth of the nuclear industry would not be hindered by bearing an intolerable burden of liability.

 The Paris Convention also applies to nuclear substances in transport from one nuclear operator to another.
 Liability is, in principle, imposed on the operator sending the nuclear substances since it will normally be responsible for its packing and containment.
-In the case of transport to or from operators in states that are not party to the Convention, special provisions apply to ensure that an operator to which the Convention regime applies will be liable.
+In the case of transport to or from operators in states that are not parties to the Paris Convention, special provisions apply to ensure that an operator to which the Convention regime applies will be liable.

 The Paris Convention was adopted under the auspices of the OECD Nuclear Energy Agency and covers most Western European countries.
 It is open to any OECD country as of right and to any non-member with the consent of the other contracting parties.